sulu/sulu-docs/reference/content-types/link.rst

 Description
 -----------

-The link content type is a universal link provider.
-It allows to either create urls directly from selected entities or to insert directly an external url.
-The configuration allows to enable ``anchor`` and ``target`` fields as well as the available entity types.
+The link content type allows to select different type of links, including links to internal entities like pages and external URLs.
+The content type can be limited to allow only specific link types and configured to show an ``anchor`` and a ``target`` field.

 The types can also be extended by adding new types to the ``linkTypeRegistry``.